javierbrea/eslint-plugin-boundaries/README.md

 }
 ```

+## Migrating from v3.x

+New v4.0.0 release has introduced breaking changes.
+If you were using v3.x, you should [read the "how to migrate from v3 to v4" guide](./docs/guides/how-to-migrate-from-v3-to-v4.md).

 ## Migrating from v1.x

 New v2.0.0 release has introduced many breaking changes.
 If you were using v1.x, you should [read the "how to migrate from v1 to v2" guide](./docs/guides/how-to-migrate-from-v1-to-v2.md).